 Wanting to get more involved in the efforts to fight human trafficking in South Africa?
 Here are some ideas to get you started…

 - Share what you learn: With your friends, family & colleagues at work.
-Create a small space on your company website, blogspot or Facebook page that is dedicated to spreading awareness about the issue in South Africa.
+Create a small space on your company website, blogspot or Facebook page that is dedicated to spreading awareness about this crime here in South Africa.

 - Further awareness: Invite someone active in the field to come talk to your book club, business group, ladies’ tea club, church group, social club or any other group you may be a part of.
 Even better, talk to them yourself once you’ve learnt more about the issue – anyone can be an advocate!

 - Get involved: With a local NGO or initiative in your area.
-Contact your NFN Provincial Coordinator to find out who is working on the issue in your province.
+Contact us to find out who is working in your province, city or town.

 - Host an event: Small or large, you can have as much fun with this as you want to!
 We have had Mad Hatter and Pretty in Pink tea parties to raise funds and collect ladies’ toiletries; a coffee shop evening with focus on slave labour in the cocoa and coffee industries; music nights; Red Light’s bagging campaign; airport campaigns; flash mobs and so much more.